-Within about 30 minutes after the game, eat a snack with protein and carbohydrate.
+Within roughly 30 minutes after the game, eat a snack with protein and carbohydrates.
 This combination will help repair muscles and replenish energy stores.

 To see how much fluid you need, weigh yourself before and after games.
 For every one pound of weight lost, drink 16 to 24 ounces of water.
 Losing weight after a game is not a good thing since this is a sign of dehydration.
 Make it a priority to increase the amount of fluid during future games.

-See a registered dietitian for more sports performance questions.
+See a registered dietitian nutritionist for more sports performance questions.